 - Up-to-date information on changes to Canada's laws on polls, elections and youth justice.

 - Current advice on how to use access-to-information laws.

-- For journalism students: new and expanded chapters on the basics of being a journalist, including reporting, handling breaking news, interviewing techniques, political reporting, tips on working in a war zone from Canadian Press reporters who have covered Canada's military forces in Afghanistan.
+- The basics of being a journalist, including reporting, handling breaking news, interviewing techniques, political reporting, tips on working in a war zone from Canadian Press reporters who have covered Canada's military forces in Afghanistan.

-- For PR professionals: expanded chapter on public relations and the media, including advice on planning and writing press releases, holding news conferences and working with the media.
+- A chapter on public relations and the media, including tips on planning and writing press releases, holding news conferences and working with the media.

 If you want a down-to-earth writing style guide with reliable information on everything from the currency of Argentina to what a person from Labrador is called, turn to the Canadian Press Stylebook.

 Save $2 on each hard-copy book when you order 10 to 19 copies.

 Save $6 on each hard-copy book when you order 20 or more copies.

 - Caps and Spelling is a companion to the Canadian Press Stylebook.
 It lists hundreds of the most troublesome words and names in alphabetical order.

 - Guide de rédaction is for French-language writers and editors.